 As we listened to what Mariana was saying we were all surprised at how much of the city was burnt and then reached by the tsunami that the earthquake made.
 When all the questions that they wanted to be answered were answered, Mariana dove into her Little Lisbon tour for kids bag of tricks and the girls had their very own worksheet and clipboard!
 Our mission was to find the patterns of tiles that were on the sheet!
 And with that, we were off on our Little Lisbon tour for kids to find them.

 As we wandered looking for our tiles we talked with Mariana about what to do in Lisbon with kids.
 She gave us so many little extra tips about the city, told us what not to miss in Lisbon and her expertise was amazing.
-As I said before Lisbon is a hilly city and at this stage, we were going downhill so the girls were happy.
-A hilly Lisbon with children can be a scary thought for parents!
-It was also great that they had to look for the tiles up high, down low and everywhere which was taking their minds off the fact they were walking.
 Our first stop was only a little way down the street and we were not expecting it at all.
 It was a church that looked extremely plain from the outside.

 She took us over to the chapel and we found our first set of tiles!
 That then made me look at the rest of the chapel and I was blown away by its story and so were the girls.
 The beauty of it was magnificent and those buff men were there to protect it!
 The chapel was blessed by a Pope and made in Rome.
 It was then bought out to Lisbon and re-assembled.
-It was amazing, nothing I can write will give you the right image of what it was really like.
+It was amazing!
 It is one of those must-see places to really experience its beauty and should be on everyone’s list of things to do in Lisbon.

 We spent some time just staring at it and then it was time to continue on our Lisbon tour with kids.
 Out the front of the Church Mariana headed towards where our apartment was and the girls were more than happy to chat about that while looking for more tiles.
 We got to the Carmo Convent located at the Largo do Carmo Square and that is when the girls were told about the day of the tsunami and the fire that happened as well.